-Employees’ safety training is tailored to their role.
-Although Allstate is primarily an office environment, our communications center, service centers, record center and engineering employees require targeted training.
+Safety training is tailored to each employee’s role.
+Although Allstate is primarily an office environment, our communications center, service centers, record center and engineering employees require specific training.

-In 2020, employees participated in online training on workplace violence prevention.
+In 2021, employees participated in online training for workplace violence prevention.
 This three-year curriculum is administered in partnership with Allstate’s Human Resources team.
 Every new U.S. employee completed these online modules: “Your Role in Workplace Violence Prevention,” “Gatekeeper Safety” and “Responding to an Armed Attack.”

-In 2020, Allstate provided targeted safety training to 640 active employees.
-This exceeds standards set by the Occupational Safety and Health Administration, the National Fire Protection Association and the Environmental Protection Agency.
+In 2021, Allstate provided targeted safety training to 613 active employees.
+This training exceeds standards set by the Occupational Safety and Health Administration, the National Fire Protection Association and the Environmental Protection Agency.
 Where safety issues could have catastrophic results, Allstate trains employees annually, exceeding OSHA requirements.
-Except for first-quarter CPR and AED (automated external defibrillator) drills, all training last year was virtual.

-Allstate sends weekly Safety Food for Thought articles and in 2020 made biweekly safety presentations available to all employees.
-These included COVID-19 health and safety topics, not just for work, but education employees can apply to their home and personal lives.
+Allstate provides weekly Safety Food for Thought articles and biweekly virtual safety presentations available to all employees.
+These include health and safety topics, not just for work, but education employees can apply to their home and personal lives.

 Allstate conducts instructor-led online safety training to ensure employees understand safe processes from beginning to end.
 We perform and document periodic safety observations of employees who work in high-hazard environments to ensure they do their tasks correctly.
-In large locations where Allstate handles all aspects of the facility, the company performs annual safety site audits based on OSHA general industry guidelines.
+In large locations where Allstate handles all aspects of the facility, the company performs annual safety risk assessments based on OSHA general industry guidelines.

 The large increase in 2018 is likely due to the rollout of training in additional locations.

-Safety audits were stopped in March 2020 due to the COVID-19 pandemic.
+Safety audits were paused in March 2020 due to the COVID-19 pandemic.

-We provide personal protective equipment, or PPE, at no charge to employees.
-All locations have fire extinguishers, and we have 350 AEDs across our locations.
+Allstate provides personal protective equipment at no charge to employees.
+All locations have fire extinguishers and we have 277 automated external defibrillators (AEDs) installed across our locations.
 Portable extinguishers are evaluated annually, with additional monthly quick checks.
 We monitor each AED and ensure that defibrillator replacement pads and batteries ship automatically before they expire.
-Allstate trains employees in CPR and how to use an AED.
-These classes are held on request and are not required for most employees.
-In 2020, 166 members of our workforce received CPR/AED training.
+Allstate offers CPR and AED training sessions to employees upon request.
+With COVID-19 restrictions and limited building use in 2021, this training was only offered to 20 employees whose job function required this training.